MLB roundup: Cardinals ride Flaherty into first place

 White Sox 8, Rangers 3

-Right-hander Dylan Cease struck out a career-high nine batters in six strong innings, and Yoan Moncada homered for the second time in as many games since returning to from the injured list to lift host Chicago over Texas.
+Dylan Cease struck out a career-high nine batters in six strong innings, and Yoan Moncada homered for the second time in as many games since returning to from the injured list to lift host Chicago over Texas.

 The White Sox won their second straight to open the four-game series and prevailed for the fourth time in five games overall.
-Moncada, Leury Garcia, Tim Anderson and Jon Jay had two hits apiece, and Anderson extended his hitting streak to 10 games.
+Moncada, Leury Garcia, Tim Anderson and Jon Jay had two hits apiece.

 The White Sox scored eight unanswered runs to close the game.
-Moncada punctuated Chicago’s three-run sixth with a two-run home run against reliever Shawn Kelley.
+Moncada punctuated Chicago’s three-run sixth with a two-run home run against Shawn Kelley.
 Moncada also hit a home run in Thursday’s series opener, his first action since sustaining a strained right hamstring on July 30 against the New York Mets.

 —Field Level Media